 Do you need help with your agreement?
 Here we have collected information, support and templates that may help you.
 Not all agreements require legal review.
-It is therefore option to contact the Legal Division for support, which can be accessed if you need it.
+It is therefore optional to contact the Legal Division for support.

 One condition for the handling of all agreements is that the person responsible for an agreement is to be informed about the agreement situation and assess whether the agreement is acceptable from an organisational perspective.
 As support for this review, you can follow our guide for agreement reviews.
 There are also several template agreements to use in different situations.
 See more below.